-''' --copyblob3.sql CONNECT auddemo/auddemo; SET SERVEROUTPUT ON; SET ECHO ON; -- Use the SQL UPDATE statement to set the contents of -- T.audio.source.localData to be the same as the BLOB stored -- in the sound column of the soundtable table.
-This is an easy way -- to copy a BLOB stored in the database into a row containing -- a column defined as an interMedia ORDAudio object type. - - -- In this case, the BLOB (an audio clip), which was stored in -- a row in the soundtable table containing a sound column -- defined as a BLOB data type for an ID=1 is copied to a row -- in the audtable table containing an audio column defined as -- an ORDSYS.ORDAudio object type in which the ID=3.
-The audio -- clip is referenced through the source attribute of the -- ORDAudio object type to the underlying localData attribute '''

 '''

+--copy_audblob.sql

+SET SERVEROUTPUT ON;

+SET ECHO ON;

+-- Use the SQL UPDATE statement to set the contents of

+-- T.audio.source.localData to be the same as the BLOB stored

+-- in the sound column of the soundtable table.
+This is an easy way

+-- to copy a BLOB stored in the database into a row containing

+-- a column defined as an interMedia ORDAudio object type.

+-- In this case, the BLOB (an audio clip), which was stored in

+-- a row in the soundtable table containing a sound column

+-- defined as a BLOB data type for an ID=1 is copied to a row

+-- in the audio_table table containing an audio column defined as

+-- an ORDAudio object type in which the ID=2.
+The audio

+-- clip is referenced through the source attribute of the

+-- ORDAudio object type to the underlying localData attribute

 -- of the ORDSource object type.

-- -

 -- Then (1) Call setProperties() and (2) call setUpdateTime()

 -- for this new BLOB stored in the ORDAudio object type.

 -- Create a procedure to do this.

-CREATE OR REPLACE PROCEDURE update proc IS
+CREATE OR REPLACE PROCEDURE update_proc IS

-obj ORDSYS.ORDAudio;
+obj ORDAudio;

 ctx RAW(64) :=NULL;

 BEGIN

-UPDATE audtable T SET T.audio.source.localData = (SELECT sound FROM
+UPDATE audio_table T SET T.audio.source.localData = (SELECT sound FROM

-soundtable S WHERE S.id = 1) WHERE T.id=3;
+soundtable S WHERE S.id = 1) WHERE T.id=2;

 COMMIT;

-SELECT audio INTO obj FROM audtable WHERE id = 3 FOR UPDATE;
+SELECT audio INTO obj FROM audio_table WHERE id = 2 FOR UPDATE;

 obj.setProperties(ctx);

 obj.setUpdateTime(SYSDATE);

-UPDATE audtable SET audio = obj WHERE id = 3;
+UPDATE audio_table SET audio = obj WHERE id = 2;

 COMMIT;

 EXCEPTION

 WHEN OTHERS THEN

-DBMS OUTPUT.PUT LINE ('Operation failed');
+DBMS_OUTPUT.PUT_LINE('Operation failed');

 END;

-/

-EXECUTE UPDATE PROC;
+EXECUTE UPDATE_PROC;

 '''